Free Marketing Toolkit Opt-in

 Let’s explore exactly why this “foundation first” approach is so crucial.

 Imagine a library.
 If the books were just thrown randomly onto shelves, it would be virtually impossible to find anything, right?
-A well-organised library has clear sections, categories, and a logical system for locating specific books.
+A well-organized library has clear sections, categories, and a logical system for locating specific books.
 Your website’s site architecture is the same thing for your online content.

 Keyword research plays a pivotal role in determining how you structure your website.
 By understanding the different keywords your target audience is using, you can create a logical hierarchy of pages and categories that makes sense to both your users and search engines like Google.

-Here’s how it works…
+Here’s how it works:

-• Identifying Core Keywords – Your primary keyword research will reveal your main service areas or product categories.
+• Identifying Core Keywords: Your primary keyword research will reveal your main service areas or product categories.
 These will often become your top-level pages in your website’s navigation.
 For Sarah’s bakery, core keywords might be “sourdough bread,” “artisan bakery,” “custom cakes,” and “baking classes.”
 These would likely translate into the main sections of her website.

-• Uncovering Subtopics and Long-Tail Keywords – As you delve deeper into your keyword research, you’ll uncover more specific long-tail keywords – longer phrases that indicate a more specific need.
+• Uncovering Subtopics and Long-Tail Keywords: As you delve deeper into your keyword research, you’ll uncover more specific long-tail keywords – longer phrases that indicate a more specific need.
 These can become your subpages or blog post topics.
 For example, under “Baking Classes,” Sarah might have subpages for “Beginner Sourdough Workshop Fairy Meadow” and “Advanced Pastry Techniques Wollongong.”

-• Creating a Logical URL Structure – Your URL structure (the web address of each page) should also reflect your website’s hierarchy and incorporate relevant keywords.
+• Creating a Logical URL Structure: Your URL structure (the web address of each page) should also reflect your website’s hierarchy and incorporate relevant keywords.
 A well-structured URL is easier for both users and search engines to understand.
-For instance, Sarah’s beginner sourdough class page might have the URL www.sarahsourdough.com.au/baking-classes/beginner-sourdough-workshop-fairy-meadow.
+For instance, Sarah’s beginner sourdough class page might have the URL: www.sarahsourdough.com.au/baking-classes/beginner-sourdough-workshop-fairy-meadow.
 This clearly indicates the page’s content and includes relevant keywords.

-Without this initial keyword research, you might end up with a website structure that’s based on your internal business organisation rather than how your customers actually think and search.
+Without this initial keyword research, you might end up with a website structure that’s based on your internal business organization rather than how your customers actually think and search.
 This can lead to a confusing user experience and make it difficult for search engines to understand what your different pages are about, ultimately hindering your SEO efforts.

-Guides Content Creation, Answering Your Audience’s Questions with the Right Language
+Guides Content Creation: Answering Your Audience’s Questions with the Right Language

 (Keywords: content creation, blog posts, FAQs, website copy, answering questions, user language, keyword-driven content)